 Work Schedule and Pay:

-Seasonal Patrol Officers work a 40-hour work week, with two days off per week during the week.
-The exact schedule varies by location and is assigned by the Supervisor, but Seasonal Patrol Officers work weekends (including all the holiday weekends of Memorial Day, July 4th, & Labor Day) and often evenings, late nights, and in all types of weather.
+Water Patrol work a 40-hour work week, with two days off per week during the week.
+The exact schedule varies by location and is assigned by the Supervisor, but Water Patrol work weekends (including all the holiday weekends of Memorial Day, July 4th, & Labor Day) and in all types of weather.
 Pay for Summer 2015 will be $12.00 per hour.

-Seasonal Patrol Officers are issued the necessary equipment to perform their duties.
-Boats and machines vary in size and type, depending on the duty station---SPOs are issued all the required safety equipment for their boats, binoculars, ticket books, and a radio and cell phone for communicating with other DNR officers, other law enforcement agencies, and the recreating public.
+Water Patrol are issued the necessary equipment to perform their duties.
+Boats and machines vary in size and type, depending on the duty station---WP are issued all the required safety equipment for their boats, binoculars, warning and citation books, and a radio and cell phone for communicating with DNR officers, other law enforcement agencies, and the recreating public.

-Personal equipment issued includes uniforms, lifejackets (for WPOs), protective gloves, handcuffs and case, pepper spray & carrier, and Code Books.
+Personal equipment issued includes uniforms, lifejackets, protective gloves, handcuffs and case, pepper spray & carrier, and Code Books.

 Minimum Requirements: (see also the downloadable information sheet